homezhan/artoolkit-docs/4_Android/android_examples.md

 -   **ARSimple**: An example that extends the ARActivity class in ARBaseLib to create a simple augmented reality application.
 -   **ARSimpleInteraction**: An example that adds simple interaction to ARSimple.
+-   **ARMulti**: An example that shows how to configure and usenmulti marker tracking.
+-   **ARDistanceOpenGLES20**: An example on how to measure the distance and draw a line between two markers.
+The line is drawn using OpenGL ES 2.0 library features.
+-   **ARMarkerDistance**: An example on how to measure the distance and draw a line between two markers.
+The lin is drawn using OpenGL ES 1.0 library features.
+-   **ARSimpleOpenGLES20**: Pretty much the same as ARSimple with the extension of using OpenGL ES 2.0 features for drawing and coloring the cube.

 ##Mixed Java and Native C/C++ Using Android NDK